merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-taxonomy.md

 Then you will run the following command:

 {% highlight bash %}
-$ centrifuge -f -x $CENTRIFUGE/b+h+v/b+h+v gene-calls.fa -S centrifuge_hits.tsv
+$ centrifuge -f -x $CENTRIFUGE_BASE/b+h+v/b+h+v gene-calls.fa -S centrifuge_hits.tsv
 {% endhighlight %}

+{:.notice}
+If the environment variable `$CENTRIFUGE_BASE` is not properly set, you will get an error.
+See the export instructions [here]({% post_url anvio/2016-06-18-installing-third-party-software %}#centrifuge) to try again.

-This takes about one minute on my laptop for 40,000 genes.
-If everything worked alright, at this point you have everything you need to update your contigs database!
-If you get a **command not found** error, you need to go back to the setup phase, and run those two `export` commands in your terminal.
+This step takes about one minute on my laptop for 40,000 genes.

-When centrifuge is done, you should find two files in your work directory, which you will import into anvi'o.
+When centrifuge is done running, you should find two files in your work directory, which you will import into anvi'o.
 These files are `centrifuge_report.tsv`, and `centrifuge_hits.tsv`.
-Just to make sure, they are not empty, feel free to run this command:
+Just to make sure that they are not empty, feel free to run this command:

 {% highlight bash %}
 $ wc -l centrifuge_report.tsv centrifuge_hits.tsv